AionSystem/AGI/README.md

 Sheldon K. Salmon's cognitive architecture is spatial.
 This is not a metaphor.
 Memory, framework construction, cross-domain thinking, emotional processing — all of it operates through navigable spatial structures: rooms, zones, entities, portals, and unmapped territory.

 The LOCI WORLD is the documented map of that architecture.
+Current version: **v0.4** — see `LOCI_WORLD/README.md` for full navigation.

 | Zone | Function |
 |------|----------|